himanshusharma89/relic_bazaar/README.md

 5. If your code is being repetitive then refactor it to create a new widget for future use.
 6. Make the code as modular as possible, seperating the UI from the logic.

-Contributions are always welcomed.
+Contributions are always welcome!
 You can also visit our [contributing guidelines](https://github.com/himanshusharma89/relic_bazaar/blob/master/CONTRIBUTING.md) beforing making any contributions.

 <h2 align= "left"><b>Steps</b></h2>